 Chinatown is famous for its food and you will find a variety of restaurants and street food that offer the dining experience and sample the local food for a tasty and fair price.

-Visit Buddha Tooth Relic Temple
+Visit The Buddha Tooth Relic Temple

 The Buddha Tooth Relic Temple is an outstanding four-story temple that is located in the Chinatown area.
 The Buddha Tooth Relic Temple and Museum were officially started in 2008 and officially opened in 2007.

-It is claimed that the relic of Buddha from which it gains its name was found in 1980 in a collapsed stupa in Myanmar.
+It is claimed that the relic of Buddha from which it gained its name was found in 1980 in a collapsed stupa in Myanmar.
 The relic can be viewed by the public on the 4th floor of the temple.

 Remember it’s a Buddha Tooth Relic Temple, so a dress code is expected that dress code.
 This means, no shorts or short skirts, and no off-the-shoulder shirts.